MicrosoftDocs/memdocs/sccm/core/servers/manage/checklist-for-installing-update-1910.md

 When you use the current branch of Configuration Manager, you can install the in-console update for version 1910 to update your hierarchy from a previous version. <!-- baseline only statement:(Because version 1902 is also available as [baseline media](/sccm/core/servers/manage/updates#a-namebkmkbaselinesa-baseline-and-update-versions), you can use the installation media to install the first site of a new hierarchy.)-->

 To get the update for version 1910, you must use a service connection point at the top-level site of your hierarchy.
 This site system role can be in online or offline mode.
+To download the update when your service connection point is offline, [use the service connection tool](/sccm/core/servers/manage/use-the-service-connection-tool).<!-- SCCMDocs#1946 -->

 After your hierarchy downloads the update package from Microsoft, find it in the console.
 In the **Administration** workspace, select the **Updates and Servicing** node.

 - When the update is listed as **Available**, the update is ready to install.
 Before installing version 1910, review the following information [about installing update 1910](#about-installing-update-1910) and the [checklist](#checklist) for configurations to make before starting the update.